 Sample—no approval number; original diameter 125 mm

-Owners of non-complying vehicles may receive injunction on operating the vehicle until retrofitted.
-If the injunction is not obeyed, the vehicle owner’s name is made public, and a fine of up to 500,000 yen is imposed.
+Owners of non-complying vehicles could receive injunction on operating the vehicle until retrofitted.
+If the injunction was not obeyed, the vehicle owner’s name was to be made public, and a fine of up to 500,000 yen could be imposed.